bharadwaj004/heartdiseasepredict/README.md

 3. SVM with PCA
 4. K-NN with PCA

-It also contains code for plotting the confusion matrix and Accuracy of each Model.
+It also contains code for plotting the confusion matrix and Accuracy for each Model.